KokoDoko/gogo-nihongo/README.md

 ## Testing

 - Download this repository.
-- Generate a new `words.csv` file to add new words
+- You can edit or replace the `words.csv` file
 - Rows with just one entry will be treated as headers, for example JLPT5, JLPT4
 - Open the Chrome extensions page, enable developer mode
 - Click "Load Unpacked" and choose the folder you just downloaded